airshipit/pegleg/doc/source/cli/cli.rst

 **-l / --length** (Optional).

 Length of passphrase to generate.
 By default length is 24.
 Minimum length is 24.
+Lengths less than minimum will default to 24.
 No maximum length.

 Usage: